 If you're already at the intermediate level, then the books below will be a bit too easy for you.
 But don't worry, I made a video for my Fluent Spanish Academy youtube channel about five books that are perfect intermediate learners:

-Or if you're still a beginner, here are five of my favourite books for beginner Spanish learners.
+Or if you're still a beginner, here are five of the best books to read in Spanish for beginner learners…

 These short stories are enjoyable and interesting while at the same time providing a range of vocabulary and grammar which should challenge your Spanish.

-With a glossary and a quiz after every story, these are books are perfect if you want to spend a couple hours learning Spanish in a fun, relaxed way.
-And if you feel the beginner stories are a little too easy for you, there’s also an intermediate version.
+With gripping plots, plus a glossary and a quiz after every story, these are books are perfect if you want to spend a couple hours learning Spanish in a fun, relaxed way.